Pre-proposal deadline: November 28

 The Executive Advisory Committee's recommendations for funding are subject to final approval by the Dean of Faculty/Provost and President.

-In addition to awarding major research grants, the Picker ISI also supports other activities that enhance interdisciplinary research in science and mathematics.
-Such activities may include sponsoring of workshops, speakers or colloquia, travel or course release to explore potential projects, or miscellaneous scholarly initiatives.
+In addition to awarding major research grants, the Picker ISI supports other collaborative activities that enhance interdisciplinary research in science and mathematics.
+Such activities may include sponsoring of workshops, activities that support diversity equity and inclusion in interdisciplinary science, speakers or colloquia, travel or course release to explore potential projects, or other scholarly initiatives.
+In addition, we will consider projects with an exploratory or smaller scale than major research proposals (up to $30,000 and/or course release).

 To be eligible for support from the Institute, proposed activities must satisfy all of the following criteria: